-The American Chemical Society expects its members to adhere to the highest ethical standards.
+The American Chemical Society expects its members to adhere to the highest ethical and safety standards.
 Indeed, the Federal Charter of the Society (1937) explicitly lists among its objectives "the improvement of the qualifications and usefulness of chemists through high standards of professional ethics, education and attainments...”
-The chemical professional has obligations to the public, to colleagues, and to science.
+The chemical professional endeavors to advance the broader chemistry enterprise and its practitioners for the benefit of Earth and its people, and has obligations to the public, to colleagues, and to science.

 "The Chemist's Creed," was approved by the ACS Council in 1965.
 The principles of The Chemist’s Code of Conduct were prepared by the Council Committee on Professional Relations, approved by the Council (March 16, 1994), and replaced "The Chemist's Creed".
 They were adopted by the Board of Directors (June 3, 1994) for the guidance of Society members in various professional dealings, especially those involving conflicts of interest.
-The Chemist’s Code of Conduct was updated and replaced by The Chemical Professional’s Code of Conduct to better reflect the changing times and current trends of the Society in 2007.
-This revision incorporates minor changes and was approved by Council on March 28, 2012 and adopted by the Board of Directors on June 1, 2012.
+The Chemist’s Code of Conduct was updated and replaced by The Chemical Professional’s Code of Conduct to better reflect the changing times and current trends of the Society in 2007 and subsequently updated in 2012, 2016 and 2019.
+The current version of The Chemical Professional Code of Conduct was approved by the ACS Council on August 28.
+2019 and adopted by the ACS Council on December 6, 2019

-For more information about the Department of Career Services, Please see our Contacts List.
+For more information about the Department of Career and Professional Advancement, please see our Contacts List.